Dodge Venom

 The Dodge Venom was a concept car that was produced in 1994 by the American automaker Dodge.
 The car was built on a modified version of the Chrysler PL platform that was used in the Dodge Neon.
 The car was designed to showcase Dodge's Cab-Forward design in a two-seat sports car package.
 Although based on the Neon, the upgraded V6 engine and rear wheel drive set gave this car a sports appeal.
-The car featured a 3.5-liter, overhead-cam, 24-valve V6 engine that was able to put out 245 horsepower and 221 pound-feet of torque at 2,800 rpm.
+The car featured a 3.5-liter, overhead-cam, 24-valve V6 engine that was able to put out 245 hp and 221 lbft of torque at 2,800 rpm.
 It was debuted along with two other concept cars on January 3, 1994.
 The car was projected to cost $8,975, $13,000 "fully loaded".